ZhengGroupLZU/VASPsol/README.md

 [![vaspsol](docs/logo.jpeg)](http://vaspsol.mse.ufl.edu/)

-New VASPsol ++
+New VASPsol ++  All new development will be in VASPsol ++ https://github.com/VASPsol/VASPsol/
 ===============
 VASPsol is a community driven code implementing implicit solvents described by continuum models.
-A new version VASPsol++, has been released.This page will be maintained, however, all updates to VASPsol's code will now feature at this new repository : https://github.com/VASPsol/VASPsol/
+A new version VASPsol++, has been released.This page will be maintained, however, all updates to VASPsol's code will now feature at this new repository : https://github.com/VASPsol/VASPsol/.

+To reiterate, this page is no longer being developed further.
+Please go to https://github.com/VASPsol/VASPsol/

 VAPSsol ++ Paper : https://pubs.aip.org/aip/jcp/article-abstract/159/23/234117/2930317/An-implicit-electrolyte-model-for-plane-wave?redirectedFrom=fulltext